What is your relationship with food?

 • Are you confused by diets and what you "should" be eating?

-During our weekly Zoom classes you will learn how to eat to support your health and well being, and how you relate to food and to yourself.
-Discover the messages that are holding you back, and the beliefs that make you eat when you are not hungry.
-Learn to control your behaviors without shame or judgment.
-Discover how to make choices best that support your body and mind, and nourish your whole being.
+Discover the messages and beliefs that are holding you back from feeling comfortable with food.
+Learn what drives you to eat when you are not hungry.
+Understand your behaviors without shame or judgment, so that you can let them go.
+Discover how to make the best choices for you to support your body and mind, and nourish your whole being.

 Price: $240, Limit 5 people